-Fontana Airport / Cal-Aero Airport / Fontana Gilfillan Airport, Fontana, CA
+Fontana Intermediate Field / Fontana Airport / Cal-Aero Airport / Fontana Gilfillan Airport, Fontana, CA, Fontana, CA

 34.13, -117.47 (West of San Bernardino, CA)

-The date of construction of Fontana Airport has not been determined.
+The date of construction of Fontana Intermediate Field has not been determined.

-It depicted an airfield at the site, labeled simply "LF" (Landing Field).
+It depicted an commercial/municipal airport, labeled simply "LF" (Landing Field).

 The Airport Directory Company's 1937 Airports Directory (courtesy of Bob Rambo)

-listed a Department of Commerce Intermediate Field at Fontana, "Site 5, LA-Amarillo airway".
+described the Commerce Department Intermediate Field at Fontana, "Site 5, LA-Amarillo airway".